50-30-20 calculator

 mobility

-For people living in Scotland a new disability benefit called Child Disability Payment is being introduced which will replace Disability Living Allowance for children in this area.
+For people living in Scotland a new disability benefit called Child Disability Payment has been introduced which replaces Disability Living Allowance for children in this area.
 It is administered by Social Security Scotland.

 Carer’s Allowance is paid to people who provide more than 35 hours of informal care for those in receipt of the following benefits: